 If everything is in order but your styles are still not overwritten, make sure you use the same CSS selectors in your media query that you are trying to override.
 In case the earlier ones are more specific, they can keep overwriting the new selector.

-When your queries don’t work on a desktop computer with a reduced browser window but on mobile devices, you might have set a device specific media query.
+You may notice that, although your queries work on mobile devices, they don’t work on a desktop computer with a reduced browser window.
+If this is the case, you might have set a device-specific media query.

-In the reverse case, if your queries are working in a browser but not on mobile, you might have forgotten to set the viewport and default zoom.
+Perhaps you’re dealing with the reverse scenario.
+If your queries are working in a browser but not on mobile, you might have forgotten to set the viewport and default zoom.

-For that, you need to add the following line to your header:
+For this, you need to add the following line to your header:

 <meta name="viewport" content="width=device-width, initial-scale=1" />